influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 ## Overview

-Starting in version 1.5, the InfluxDB `backup` utility, for use with InfluxDB OSS and InfluxDB Enterprise, provides:
+Starting in version 1.5, the InfluxDB OSS `backup` utility provides:

 * Option to run backup and restore functions on an online, or live, database.
 * Backup and restore functions for single or multiple databases, along with optional filtering based on data point timestamps.
 * Data imports from [InfluxDB Enterprise](/enterprise_influxdb/latest/) clusters
 * Backup files that can be imported into an InfluxDB Enterprise database.

+> **Note:** Backups are not interchangeable between OSS InfluxDB and [InfluxDB Enterprise](/influxdb_enterprise/latest/).
+You cannot restore an InfluxDB OSS backup to an InfluxDB Enterprise data node, nor can you restore an InfluxDB Enterprise backup to an InfluxDB OSS instance.
+>
+If you are working with an InfluxDB Enterprise cluster, see the [Backup and restore](/influxdb_enterprise/latest/guides/backup-and-restore/) guide in the InfluxDB Enterprise documentation.

 > ***Note:*** The offline backup and restore functions provided in InfluxDB OSS versions 1.4 and earlier are retained in version 1.5 without change, and are detailed in [Backward compatible offline backup and restore](#backup-compatible-offline-backup-and-restore--legacy-format).